One size of city might not fit all- but Cincinnati comes pretty darn close. Not too big, not too small. Just right.

 Every spring, Krohn Conservatory in Eden Park hosts an annual butterfly exhibit in their expansive tropical greenhouse.
 It's transcendental.
 There's also a local tradition that involves kissing someone behind a waterfall, so bring someone you like.

 There's seldom an unathletic moment in Cincinnati.
 The Cincinnati Reds, the country's oldest professional baseball team boasts a rich history, a devoted fan base and some pretty good teams the last few seasons.
-The Bengals may not be hauling in the Lombardi Trophies, but for the die-hard fans, there's always hope.
-Cross-town shootouts between Xavier and the University of Cincinnati showcase one of the country's most passionate rivalries.
-And if you like fast action and hard hits, head out to Cincinnati Gardens to watch the Rollergirls smash up the competition on the roller derby rink.
+The Bengals may not be hauling in the Lombardi Trophies, but these cats have also been on the rise lately.
+The cross-town classic between Xavier and the University of Cincinnati showcase one of the country's most passionate basketball rivalries.
+And, of course, who wouldn’t get a shiver up their spine contemplating the thrills and spills of the annual Cincinnati Cornhole Tournament?

 Cincinnati Rollergirls | Flying Pig Marathon | Cincinnati Bengals | Crosstown Shootout | Cincinnati Reds